-The changing climate is presenting complex management challenges for business.
+The changing climate presents complex management challenges for business.
 There are both physical impacts to be assessed and risks arising from climate policy shifts and a decarbonising economy.
 Energetics' strategy and policy experts offer strategic planning, risk assessment and adaptation frameworks which draw on our insights into policy and regulatory settings, as well as the commercial, financial and technical knowledge gained over 35 years working across all sectors of the Australian economy.

 Climate risk identification and strategy development: We help businesses understand their exposure to climate risks and incorporate climate change into their risk management frameworks and overall business strategy.
 Using the Taskforce on Climate-related Financial Disclosure (TCFD) framework, we provide assessments for: